jotaen/klog/Specification.md

 - by two or three “spaces”
 - by one “tab”

-The indentation style MUST be consistent within records.
+The indentation style MUST be uniform within records.
 (It MAY differ between records, though.)

 ### Time